kaizencycle/Kaizen-OS/SUNSET_CHECKLIST.md

 Once all above are checked:
 - [ ] Post final comment:
-🕊️ *Archived successfully — merged into Civic OS Monorepo at commit [hash].*
+🕊️ *Archived successfully — merged into Kaizen OS Monorepo at commit [hash].*
 *Integrity and lineage preserved.*

 ---

-**Note:** This checklist ensures a clean transition while preserving the integrity and provenance of your codebase within the Civic OS ecosystem.
+**Note:** This checklist ensures a clean transition while preserving the integrity and provenance of your codebase within the Kaizen OS ecosystem.